 The Centers for Disease Control and Prevention (CDC) recommend a vaccination schedule for infants, children, adolescents and adults.
 The CDC updates its recommendations each year, though not all recommendations change every year.
 Keep in mind that some vaccines require more than one dose to be effective.

-The Centers for Disease Control and Prevention (CDC) releases a recommended vaccine schedule each year.
+The CDC releases a recommended vaccine schedule each year.
 Studies have shown vaccines save lives by helping to eradicate vaccine-preventable diseases that can cause permanent disability and death.

 The bulk of vaccine recommendations are for infants and school-aged children.
-In fact, by around age 1, most babies have gotten 24 shots.
 But the CDC also recommends certain vaccines, such as the flu shot and shingles vaccine, for adults.

 Generally, health officials consider vaccines to be safe and effective, but they are not without risks.
 Vaccines, just like all medicines and biologics, can cause side effects.
 Some of these side effects may be severe and/or permanent.

 The CDC maintains that serious side effects are rare, and it says the benefits of vaccination outweigh the risks.

 Immunization Schedule for Infants and Children Up to Six Years of Age